 Management is responsible for the Company's internal controls and the financial reporting process.
-The independent registered public accounting firm is responsible for performing an independent audit of the Company's financial statements and issuing their report thereon.
+The independent registered public accounting firm is responsible for performing an independent audit of the Company's financial statements and internal control over financial reporting and issuing their report thereon.
 The Audit Committee's primary responsibility is to monitor and oversee these processes.
 The Audit Committee also selects the Company's independent registered public accounting firm.